gisaacsotelo/gisaacsotelo.github.io/0-temp/4S/Sprint-4.md

   - How will you integrate growth mindset into your learning journey?

-    Searchign for best practices first I am not trying to re-invent the wheel here, use what it is already defined and out, then trying it on me see how that affects me and how I feel, stickuing with what brought the bets results, imrpoving then maybe trying again some of the other stuff
+    Searching for best practices first I am not trying to re-invent the wheel here, use what it is already defined and out, then trying it on me see how that affects me and how I feel, stickuing with what brought the bets results, imrpoving then maybe trying again some of the other stuff

   - Link to a resource that you found particularly useful or engaging.